Ready to get started with social media marketing for your dental practice? Great!

 A big mistake many dentists make is being too self-promotional on social media.
 Try to limit your “marketing” content to less than 20% of all your organic posts and spend 80% of your time engaging with your audience on a more personal level, focusing on what they want to see and read.
 It’s okay to ask for something in return once in a while, but if you’re too pushy, you’ll lose your followers quickly.
 You’ll have plenty of opportunity to sell yourself in your paid social media ads.

 Also decide who will wear the hats of writer, photographer, and/or videographer for your content.
 It could be your own dental team or someone you outsource the creative work to.
-Either way, the ownership of your dental social media strategy should be entrusted to one person who can handle it well.
+Either way, the ownership of your dental social media content strategy should be entrusted to one person who can handle it well.

 Your social media schedule